jeffersonjhunt/shinysdr-docker/BUILD.md

 ## Docker image

-__squish__ requires that the Docker expiermental settings be enabled.
+__squish__ requires that the Docker experimental settings be enabled.
 Add the following to `/etc/docker/daemon.json`
 ```
 {
     "experimental": true